Get

 5. Aussie Shepherds Are Born Herding Dogs

 Basque Shepherds carried the Australian Shepherd’s ancestors from Europe to North America and Australia.
 The dogs made ideal guardians for large flocks of livestock because of their keen intelligence, independence, endurance, and rock-solid herding instincts.
-They can work for long periods without close supervision, aren’t afraid of snappy herd animals, and feel a need to guide things.
+They can work for long periods without close supervision, aren’t afraid of snappy herd animals, and feel a need to guide livestock.
 Even today, you can see remnants of the breed’s herding instinct when they nip at your heels or attempt to herd children toward a specific location.

 6. They Have Very Short Tails